tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: for is_room() => floor_lst
 				- DONE: for is_openable() => Door
 				- DONE: test
-			- INPROC: update UI to enable player to know what is in reach when seated
+			- DONE: update UI to enable player to know what is in reach when seated
 				- DONE: establish UI goals
 					- IDEA: alert player to in-reach under 2 circumstances:
 						- IDEA: 1) when entering Seat
 						- IDEA: 2) when examining room / 'look'ing
 				- DONE: create Creature display method to show in_reach()
 				- DONE: update enter() method to display in_reach
-				- TBD: update examine() method to display in_reach if contained (and if title => room ?)
+				- DONE: update examine() method to display in_reach if contained (and if title => room ?)
 			- TBD: doc_string for in_reach

 		- TBD: for enter(), autogen text based on Seat obj.descript